 Jen Heller is a Technical Writer at CuneXus & National Student Clearinghouse.

-Skilled in technical writing and resume writing, Jen doesn’t believe that AI is able to replace human technical writers.
+Skilled in technical writing and resume writing, Jen doesn’t believe that AI can replace human technical writers.

 Writing for human users involves understanding your audience and tailoring your documentation.
 “A big part of technical writing is analyzing your audience and customizing your documentation to them.”

-It’s important to grasp concepts like accessibility, usability, cultural influences, and human-computer interaction to develop good technical documentation.
+It’s important to understand concepts such as accessibility, usability, cultural influences, and human-computer interaction to develop effective technical documentation.

 You want the user to feel confident, accomplished, and satisfied after going through a document.
 However, “bad documentation can make them feel frustrated, confused, and angry.”